defencedigital/moduk-service-manual/src/secure-by-design/secure-from-the-start.md

   url: "/secure-by-design/"
 ---

 You need to design security into projects from the start.

 Then, you need to continually assess and manage security risks until your technology or service is retired.

-## An approach used across government
+## A government approach

-When delivering technical infrastructure and digital services, all UK government departments and arms-length bodies are expected to follow a Secure by Design approach.
+The Cabinet Office expects all UK government departments and arms-length bodies are expected to follow a Secure by Design approach.

 Following a Secure by Design approach, you will: